Box Moor Trust

 The Box Moor Trust is a charitable trust responsible for the management of nearly 500 acres of land within the parishes of Hemel Hempstead and Bovingdon, in Hertfordshire, England.
-The Trust was officially founded in 1594 in order to ensure that the land in the Boxmoor area remained free for residents to use and enjoy.
+The trust was officially founded in 1594 in order to ensure that the land in the Boxmoor area remained free for residents to use and enjoy.
 As a result, almost all of the land that comprises the Box Moor Trust estate is open access, with just over a quarter being common land.

 History

-In 1574 Queen Elizabeth I gifted certain Hertfordshire lands to the Robert Dudley, 1st Earl of Leicester, some of the grounds in question had once formed the estate of the Monastery of Ashridge.
+In 1574 Queen Elizabeth I gifted certain Hertfordshire lands to Robert Dudley, 1st Earl of Leicester, some of the grounds in question had once formed the estate of the Monastery of Ashridge.
 Robert Dudley did not keep hold of the lands for very long as, on 11 May 1574 he sold them to Francis Russell, 2nd Earl of Bedford and Peter Graye of Segenhoe, Bedfordshire.
 Peter Graye subsequently acquired both shares of the property, and passed them down to his son, Richard Grey.
-It was from Richard Grey that Yeomen John Rolfe and William Gladman, as well as Landlord and Shoemaker Richard Pope acquired the lands for £75 on 26 May 1581.
+It was from Richard Grey that yeomen John Rolfe and William Gladman, as well as landlord and shoemaker Richard Pope acquired the lands for £75 on 26 May 1581.
 They had feared the common land would be enclosed and townspeople would be denied grazing rights: the price had been raised by secret public subscription.

-In 1594, ownership of the pastures was transferred to 67 local inhabitants (Feoffes), "whereby their heirs and assigns might and should for ever thereafter have, hold and enjoy the said meadows and all the commodities that might or should arise thereof".
+In 1594, ownership of the pastures was transferred to 67 local inhabitants (feoffes), "whereby their heirs and assigns might and should for ever thereafter have, hold and enjoy the said meadows and all the commodities that might or should arise thereof".

-The Trust, a legal entity formed in 1594, has survived over 400 years up to the present day.
-Twelve of the 67 Feoffes were appointed as Trustees with the powers to make Orders and Bye-laws that they deemed necessary.
-New Trustee appointments were made in 1659, 1711, 1757 and 1787.
+The trust, a legal entity formed in 1594, has survived over 400 years up to the present day.
+Twelve of the 67 feoffes were appointed as trustees with the powers to make orders and bye-laws that they deemed necessary.
+New trustee appointments were made in 1659, 1711, 1757 and 1787.